NunoLinhares/TridionContextEngineWrapper/README.md

 TridionContextEngine
 ====================

-A library to use with SDL's Tridion Context Engine Cartridge.
+A C# and Java library to use with SDL's Tridion Context Engine Cartridge.
 Exposes claims as strongly-typed properties of Device, Browser and Os

+Also has a ASP.NET web control that can display different markup for Device Families

 IMPORTANT
 =========